Oracle Support v2

 Oracle, like this:

-It is also possible to compare a whole BDR cluster against a single Oracle database, for example:
+It is also possible to compare a whole PGD cluster against a single Oracle database, for example:

 Please note that LiveCompare works on PostgreSQL databases out-of-the-box, without needing to install any additional software.